 Even if you’re only a few days late, delinquent payments harm your credit score.
 In fact, one late payment can affect your credit score for a full two years!
 What’s worse on your score is a collection.
 Having a collections account on file is a record that stays on your credit report for seven years.

 You can avoid late payments by using payment reminders – most financial institutions, including banks, have that option on their online portals.
 You can also set reminders on your phone or computer.
-Whatever works best for you, just get a routine in place and stick with it.
+Whatever works best for you, just create a budget or routine in place and stick with it.
 Also, consider automatic payments – where lenders automatically debit payments from your bank account.

 Monitor your credit utilization ratio